tmart234/TMTool/threat_modeling_notes.md

 ### Template

 - Answers: "what are we building?" and "what could go wrong?" (threat database)
-- (TODO) Script to add CVSS metrics (adds metrics to stencil and threat properties)
+- (TODO) Script to add risk metrics to stencil and threat properties
+  - Do the risk metrics get added to model file or added to template file and then reapplied to model??
 - in test_template.tm7, we've added the following as Threat Properties: C.I.A. metrics (CVSS base), Access complexity (base), severity (environmental), CVSS overall score, and HTML Compliance Tags
   - (TODO) severity is only metric that should be in both asset-centric and threat-centric; a likelihood metric and an impact metric.
 Meaning it should reside as a threat property and be derived from asset discovery then be a worst case decision.